ElliottMetzler/the-manhattan-project/README.md

 	* Run `pip install -r requirements.txt` or `python3 -m pip install -r requirements.txt`, depending on your system.
 	* Run `cd the-manhattan-project`

-2) Instructions to scrape and clean data:
+2) Instructions to source and clean the data:
     * Run `python3 code/pull_raw_data.py` to scrape data from [The Cocktail DB](https://www.thecocktaildb.com) website and create two csv files: [drinks_data_raw.csv](https://github.com/ElliottMetzler/the-manhattan-project/blob/main/data/drinks_data_raw.csv) which contains raw data on drink recipes and [ingredients_data_raw.csv](https://github.com/ElliottMetzler/the-manhattan-project/blob/main/data/ingredients_data_raw.csv) which contains a list of all the ingredients specified in the recipes.
 The ingredient list will be utilized in pulling prices for the ingredients.
     * Run `python3 code/clean.py` to create two csv files: [drinks_data_clean_no_header.csv](https://github.com/ElliottMetzler/the-manhattan-project/blob/main/data/drinks_data_clean_no_header.csv) which contains clean data with no headers to faciliate merging it into the SQL table and [drinks_data_headers.csv](https://github.com/ElliottMetzler/the-manhattan-project/blob/main/data/drinks_data_headers.csv) to serve as a reference for setting up the SQL table schema.
     * Run `python3 code/prices_pull.py` to scrape data from the BlueCart API.
 Note that you will need to acquire an API key and insert it into the file in the parameters section.
 Specifically, replace the string "INSERT_API_KEY" with your API key.